arista/reknow/README.md

 }
 ```

-Reknow will track what data is accessed by useQuery, so that when any part of that data changes Reknow will automatically trigger the component to re-render.
+Reknow will track what data is accessed by useQuery, so that when any part of that data changes, Reknow will automatically trigger the component to re-render.
 These "query functions" can also be factored out into shared libraries or model methods, thereby taking on the role that "selectors" play in other state management systems.

 Reknow data can be mutated by directly setting properties or manipulating relationships, without the use of "reducers" or "action creators" required by other state managers: